Effective Print Design in Invitation Posters

 For an upcoming Super Bowl championship game, Warren created a poster inviting readers to (1) watch the football game on TV, (2) read and appreciate a Scripture passage about athletes "winning their crown," and (3) be sure to visit God's house before the big game.

-Warren posed team logo images facing toward each other with the official Super Bowl #50 logo separating them.
+Warren posed team logo images facing toward each other with an official Super Bowl #53 logo separating them.
 Below the game's date he put a football graphic image that he designed, which became one of twelve pages of his "God Is Talking — Are You Listening?" calendar for this year, which is free to download and print.